 2. Pop In and Pop Out

 One of the keys to surviving separation anxiety, for both parents and children, is to separate in small, well timed doses.
 Using this concept at bedtime can be really helpful.
 Once your child is tucked up in bed and their bedtime routine is complete say “Oh, I need to go to the toilet, I’ll be back in a minute”.
 Leave their room and stay out for as long as they don’t cry or call for you.
 If they cry or call for you go straight back to their room and say “it’s OK I’m here, don’t worry, I’m always here if you need me”.
 Once they are calm say “oh no, I didn’t turn off the tap, back in a minute” and repeat.

 Initially your ‘pop outs’ may only be a minute or two long.
 Your aim initially is not for the child to go to sleep while you are out of the room, but just to be comfortable in your absence.
 Ultimately they may fall asleep while you are out, but don’t expect that to happen for at least the first few weeks.

 3. Guided Relaxation

 My ultimate tip for encouraging independent sleep is to use guided relaxation recordings.
 These work to take the child’s mind off of ‘going to sleep’, help them to relax and feel calm in your absence ultimately.

-Start the CD once you have tucked your child in and said your goodnights and for the first week or so lay with them until they are asleep, then you can try to leave just before you put the recording on, or part way into it.
+Start the recording once you have tucked your child in and said your goodnights and for the first week or so lay with them until they are asleep, then you can try to leave just before you put the recording on, or part way into it.